 There are a number of ways to finance your education, but it is important to plan and apply early.
 If you need help finding the funds to pay for university, contact a financial advisor.
 They assist students with everything from finding funding to planning a student budget.
 If you need information about student loans, or accessing RESPs or scholarships, awards and bursaries, visit Fees and Financial Information.

 For some scholarships, awards and bursaries, you will need to be enrolled in your classes before you can apply.
-However, now is a good time to review requirements.
+However, now is a good time to review requirements and see what you may be eligible for.
 You may need to complete work experience, gather references or write an essay—all things that you can get started on before classes begin.
 Take this time to review the grades or work you'll need to qualify for scholarships in subsequent years of your studies.

 Parking at MacEwan University is available on an hourly, daily or monthly basis at all campuses.
 Availability is limited so you will need to apply early.
 Rates, parking locations and application processes are available through Parking Services.